 Why You’ll Love This Recipe

 A simple dal with rice is always comforting.
-It is creamy, delicious and full of nutrition.
+Like my palak kofta curry, it is creamy, delicious and full of nutrition.

 This parippu curry is my go-to recipe when I want to cook a quick and easy curry for rice.
 More importantly, when I want to make one of my mom’s delicious recipes.